carbon-language/carbon-lang/toolchain/README.md

 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

 The toolchain represents the production portion of Carbon.
-The toolchain's top priority is performance: it needs to generate code quickly and scale well.
+At a high level, the toolchain's top priorities are:

+-   Correctness.
+-   Quality of generated code, including its performance.
+-   Compilation performance.
+-   Quality of diagnostics for incorrect or questionable code.

 The main compiler is `//toolchain/driver:carbon`.
 When compiling, the current flow of data is: